Best Ski Resorts

 |Best ski resort in Japan for kids:

 Appi Kogen and Naeba are very family friendly, but these ski resorts don't cater particularly well to international visitors.
-Niseko is the best ski resort for children who don't speak Japanese.
+Sahoro, Nozawa and Niseko are the best ski resorts for children who don't speak Japanese.
 Niseko has child care and ski lessons with English speaking staff, and there are various kids' activities on offer.
 Happo at Hakuba and Furano are also very good.
 See our where to ski in Japan page for more information on family friendly ski resorts in Japan for English speaking visitors.

 Tours and Activities